Chapter 9: Prescribed Burning

 —Linn Reece, Hardin County, 2011

 A small test burn at the anchor point will indicate fire and smoke behavior and the feasibility of continuing with the prescribed burn.
+We use strip head fires to speed up the burn without using a full-blown head fire.
+It works well with a smaller crew.
+Multi-use tanks and pumping systems should be thoroughly cleaned inside and out before being used for a new purpose.

--Jon Steege, Fayette County, 2011
+Jon Steege, Fayette County, 2011

 We try to vary burn seasons and intervals between burns so we aren’t adversely affecting any one set of desirable species.